razi-rais/blockchain/articles/zk-SNARKS.md

 <img src="https://github.com/razi-rais/blockchain/blob/master/articles/images/verifyTx.png">

 You can see the transaction result by expanding the transaction pane and looking at the ```logs``` section.
+Notice the message from the event "Transaction successfully verified", which indicates prover successfully manage to verify the claim (i-e age is over 21)

 <img src="https://github.com/razi-rais/blockchain/blob/master/articles/images/verifyTx-Logs.png">